Sarasota–Bradenton International Airport: September 11 attacks

-President George W. Bush aboard Air Force One flew into the airport on the evening of September 10, 2001 from Jacksonville taking Bush to the Colony Beach and Tennis Resort located nearby on Longboat Key where President Bush was expected to visit Emma E. Booker Elementary School in Sarasota the following day.
+President George W. Bush aboard Air Force One flew into the airport on the evening of September 10, 2001 from Jacksonville taking Bush to the Colony Beach and Tennis Resort located nearby on Longboat Key where President Bush was expected to visit an elementary school in Sarasota the following day.
 Air Force One was at the airport on September 11, 2001.
 George W. Bush was at the Emma E. Booker Elementary School in Sarasota when Andrew Card first informed him of the September 11, 2001 attacks, at 9:05 AM.
 Bush left the school at 9:32 AM after making a statement about the attacks and returned to the airport at 9:44 AM.
 Air Force One taxied out at 9:54 AM and took off from runway 14 at 9:55 AM, employing the emergency capability of the VC-25 to perform a "rocket-like climb".
 It flew first to Barksdale Air Force Base in Louisiana.